Kids Screen Time Hits New Highs Summer 2026: 20 Studies Say This Works

 4. Show, Don't Tell

 Uncomfortable truth: kids copy what you do, not what you say.
+It's the science of modeling—behavior observed is behavior learned.

 If you're on your phone at dinner—you're teaching that screens matter most.